openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 In the case of SLH-DSA the internal hash algorithm varies based on the algorithm and parameter ID, see {{slhdsa-sig-data-digest}}.

+## Symmetric Encryption Algorithm for SEIPD Packets

+This specification mandates support for `AES-256` for two reasons.
+First, `AES-KeyWrap` with `AES-256` is already part of the composite KEM construction.
+Second, some of the PQ(/T) algorithms target the security level of `AES-256`.

+An implementation SHOULD use `AES-256` in the case of a v1 SEIPD packet, or `AES-256` with any available AEAD mode in the case of a v2 SEIPD packet, if all recipients indicate support for it (explicitly or implicitly).

 # Additional considerations